jbkroner/jbkroner/README.md

 - Bioanalysis Cyber Hackathon (BACH): 12th / ~90 participants.
 Sponsored by Pacific Northwest National Laboratory and BioBright.
 - CYBERFORCE CTF: 15th / 330 participants.
 Sponsored by US Department of Energy and Argonne National Laboratory.
 - HACK UIOWA: 'Intelligent Systems in Geoscience' award for the [rain-predictor](https://github.com/jbkroner/rain-prediction) project.
 - AWS Deep Learning Hackathon.
 Sponsored by Hibana labs.
-Built transfer learning model for detecting bird and REST api for model interaction.
+Use transfer learning to build a convolutional neural network for classifying bird species as well as a REST api for model interaction.